nus-cs2113-AY2122S1/ip/docs/README.md

 ## Launching Duke Application

+1. Ensure you have Java 11 installed.
-1. Download `ip.jar` file from [**here**](https://github.com/NonRNP/ip/releases).
+2. Download `ip.jar` file from [**here**](https://github.com/NonRNP/ip/releases).
-2. Copy `ip.jar` to an empty folder.
+3. Copy `ip.jar` to an empty folder.
-3. Launch command window.
+4. Launch command window.
-4. Navigate to the folder where `ip.jar` is stored.
+5. Navigate to the folder where `ip.jar` is stored.
-5. Enter command `java -jar ip.jar`.
+6. Enter command `java -jar ip.jar`.
-6. The output below will be shown.
+7. The output below will be shown.

 ```
     ____        _